eadf/segcvoro/README.md

 My intentions is to experiment with the code a bit and see if it can be re-packaged into an usable library.

+It does not look too good, when the segments are exacly vertical the voronoi code fails. :/

 Original license :

     Use of Takashi OHYAMA's website (Open 2012/9/16, 0th revision Sunday, 16-Sep-2012 14:57:22 JST)